hpe-dev-incubator/hpe-dev-portal/content/blog/here’s-to-2021-and-the-hpe-dev-community-take-a-bow-–-you-deserve-it.md

 **HPE DEV Munch & Learn Technology Talks**

 Another place the Community shined this year is in the area of collaborating with one another in the [HPE DEV Munch & Learn](https://developer.hpe.com/campaign/munch-and-learn) sessions.
-These free, one-hour monthly meetups provide an opportunity for industry experts to share their knowledge with and answer questions from the Community.
+These free, one-hour monthly webinars provide an opportunity for industry experts to share their knowledge with and answer questions from the Community.
 Many of these talks introduce topics that eventually make their way into blog posts or Jupyter Notebooks for new HPE DEV Workshops-on-Demand.

 This year we delivered 11 Munch & Learn sessions on some really great topics.
-The most recent meetup had a record-breaking number of registrants – over 350 – who all came to hear about Redfish: Past, Present and Future.
+The most recent session had a record-breaking number of registrants – over 350 – who all came to hear about Redfish: Past, Present and Future.

 For a quick look at the topics delivered and to access their replays, check out the list below: